realfakedoors/multi-container-docker/README.md

 ### The Ingress Service (`k8s/ingress-service.yaml`):
 - introduced locally via `kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.0.4/deploy/static/provider/cloud/deploy.yaml`
-- introduced to Google Cloud via ``
+- introduced to Google Cloud via Helm and the ingress-nginx package (see below).
 - For the `kubernetes/ingress-nginx` project in particular, our Ingress acts as both a Controller and Router.
 The setup of this service changes a bit depending on your environment, but we're configuring this to be deployed locally and on Google Cloud.

 ### Running Kubernetes Dashboard for Docker Desktop: